mflaks/Bounce-Ball-Game/README.md

 # Bounce Ball Game
-The goal of this game is to keep the ball in the ar.
+The goal of this game is to keep the balls in the ar.

 ![Bounce](Bounce.JPG)